cbrown5/cbrown5.github.io/_posts/2018-01-28-can-I-do-Bayesian-r-squared.md

 Another option is to use the [WAIC](https://arxiv.org/abs/1507.04544) which some stats packages will calculate for you.
 It is very much like the AIC and can be used to select the most parsimonious model. i.e. your compare models with different sets of covariates and pick the one (or several) with the lowest WAIC.

 One thing to watch out for is that your model may give funky results if the covariates are strongly correlated with each other.
-A good reference is the book about eco stats by [Alain Zurr that has penguins on the front cover](http://highstat.com/index.php/mixed-effects-models-and-extensions-in-ecology-with-r) \\[one of my favourite reference books, I can never remember the title though\\].
+A good reference is the book about eco stats by [Zuur that has penguins on the front cover](http://highstat.com/index.php/mixed-effects-models-and-extensions-in-ecology-with-r).
+(One of my favourite reference books, I can never remember the title though).

 **Dom:** Your answer confirms what I was thinking - that reporting an estimate and 95% CI is fine for hypothesis testing, which is great.

 I'm familiar with model selection and AIC but I usually also report a pseudo R2 (usually using r.squaredGLMM) to indicate how much of the variance my model explains.
-There is a short paper on that topic which came out recently in JAP [which is [worth reading](http://onlinelibrary.wiley.com/doi/10.1111/1365-2664.13060/full).
+There is a short paper on that topic which came out recently in JAP (which is [worth reading](http://onlinelibrary.wiley.com/doi/10.1111/1365-2664.13060/full)).
 Do you know if there a way to compute a pseudo R2 for a multivariate Bayesian model?

 **CB:** In short by asking about an R2 for a Bayesian model you are opening a can of worms.
 Bayesians prefer WAIC or LOO (leave one out cross validation) for evaluating models because they integrate across the full posterior probability.
 The R2 is a point estimate, it is just an evaluation of the mean prediction of the model (so doesn't account for the uncertainty in parameter estimates).